Infantry Weapons

 .308-caliber precision rifle

-.308-caliber precision rifles are scoped small arms built around the .308 Winchester or 7.62x51mm NATO cartridge family, commonly used for law-enforcement, military, sporting, and long-range precision roles.
-In the Haitian Gang Conflict entry, the sourcing supports illicit trafficking of .308 rifles into Haiti and gang-linked demand for higher-powered rifles, but it does not identify a specific model or prove a documented firing incident.
+.308-caliber precision rifles are scoped small arms chambered in .308 Winchester, 7.62x51mm NATO, or closely related .30-caliber service cartridges, depending on the model and markings.
+The class spans law-enforcement, military, sporting, and long-range precision roles.
+In the 2022 Haitian Gang Conflict entry, the sourcing supports illicit trafficking of .308 rifles into Haiti and gang-linked demand for higher-powered rifles, but it does not identify a specific model or prove a documented firing incident.

 Profile